openziti/ziti/doc/004-controller-pki.md

 # Overview

-This tutorial covers composing the controller PKI and controller and router configs from scratch.
-[The previous tutorial](./003-local-deploy.md) guided you to run a controller with the demo PKI checked in to this repo under `./etc/ca` and with controller and router configs generated with the `ziti create config` command.
+This tutorial covers composing the controller PKI and minimal controller and router configs from scratch.
+[The previous tutorial](./003-local-deploy.md) guided you to run a controller with the demo PKI checked in to this repo under `./etc/ca` and with annotated and complete controller and router configs generated with the `ziti create config` command.

+You will configure:

+- 1x Ziti Controller + Edge
+- 1x Ziti Fabric Router
+- 1x Ziti Edge Router
+- 1x Ziti Tunneler
+- 1x Ziti Service (a demo netcat service)

+It will also include provisioning and running a Ziti Tunneler with a demo netcat service.
+The services will use Ziti router egress.
+The full connection will be:

+    SDK -> Edge Router -> Router -> Service

+## A Note About Windows

+These commands require a running BASH shell.
+Windows users will need to use WSL, [cygwin](https://www.cygwin.com/), a Linux virtual machine, or some other environment that supports BASH.
+The easiest thing might just be to use the shell that comes with [git bashfor windows](https://gitforwindows.org/).
+WSL is maturing more and more: [Mintty and WSL](https://github.com/mintty/wsltty).

+Also note that commands for `ziti`, `ziti-controller`, and `ziti-router` may need to have the `.exe` suffix appended to the examples.

 ## Hosts File